elastic/docs-tools/README.versioned_docs.md

 #### How to use

-Instal dependencies with `bundle install`
+Install dependencies with `bundle install`

 ```
 % bundle exec ruby versioned_plugins.rb -h